Learning to Advect: A Neural Semi-Lagrangian Architecture for Weather Forecasting: Comparison with Baseline Models

 \subsection{Cyclone Tracking and Intensity}

-This appendix provides implementation details for the tropical cyclone track and intensity evaluation reported in \Cref{sec:cyclone_tracking} and summarized in \Cref{fig:cyclone_stats}.
-Our objective is to enable a scale-aware, model-agnostic comparison while avoiding selection artifacts and ensuring consistent storm coverage across models.

-To assess tropical cyclone forecast quality, we compare predicted storm tracks and intensities against the International Best Track Archive for Climate Stewardship (IBTrACS), treating IBTrACS~\citep{gahtan2024ibtracs} as ground truth.
-We perform a seasonal aggregation over the 2020 evaluation year and restrict the analysis to storms for which all evaluated models provide complete forecast coverage, yielding 84 storms and ensuring a like-for-like comparison.
-Each model is evaluated at its native spatial resolution.
+We evaluate PARADIS on tropical cyclone track and intensity errors, which provide stringent tests of coherent vortex propagation, dynamical consistency, and long-range transport.
+The evaluation is performed against the International Best Track Archive for Climate Stewardship (IBTrACS)~\citep{knapp2010international, gahtan2024ibtracs}, treating IBTrACS positions and central pressures as the verification reference.
+We aggregate over the 2020 evaluation year and restrict the analysis to storms for which all evaluated models provide complete forecast coverage, yielding 91 storms and ensuring a like-for-like comparison.
+Results are shown in Figure~\ref{fig:cyclone_stats}.

-For each model forecast time, the predicted cyclone center is identified as the minimum mean sea-level pressure (MSLP; denoted $msl$) within a geographic search window centered on the last known storm position, seeded from IBTrACS.
+For each model forecast valid time, the predicted cyclone center is identified as the minimum mean sea-level pressure (MSLP; denoted $msl$) within a geographic search window centered on the last known storm position, seeded from IBTrACS.
+Model forecasts are verified at the same valid times as the IBTrACS records.
+When model output timestamps do not exactly coincide with IBTrACS times, we select the closest model valid time within a tolerance window of $\pm 3$ hours; forecasts without a match within this tolerance are excluded for that verification time.
 All great-circle distances are computed using the Haversine formula.

-IBTrACS provides storm positions and intensities at regular synoptic intervals.
-Model forecasts are verified at the same valid times.
-When model output timestamps do not exactly coincide with IBTrACS times, we select the closest model valid time within a tolerance window (e.g., $\pm 3$ hours); forecasts without a match within this tolerance are excluded for that verification time.

-For each storm and verification time, we compute the Direct Position Error (DPE) as the great-circle distance between the predicted center and the IBTrACS reference position:
+Track error is measured using the Direct Position Error (DPE), defined as the great-circle distance between the predicted cyclone center and the IBTrACS reference position:

 where $d_{\mathrm{gc}}(\cdot,\cdot)$ denotes the Haversine distance.